whu-asurams/tracing_WordPress_php_files/README.md

 A reverse engineering project that traces file loading in wordpress system.
 ## There are two classes
 1. analyzer
-   It is the start of the project.
+   -It is the start of the project.
 It will call an object of file_analyzer and then log the next file in the log file
 3. file_analyzer
-   It will open the next file, reach each line, and analyzer each line.
+   -It will open the next file, reach each line, and analyzer each line.
 When the line is a require type statement, it will find out the file name and the absolute path, which will be the next file.

 ## the analyzer class
 1. It contains several global varibales